mundo

 “mundo” (Latin: in the world) has been published as TU Dortmund University's research magazine since 2003.
 Once or twice a year, it provides insights into the world of science at TU Dortmund University.
 Each issue is dedicated to a different main topic.
 The reports and features on selected research projects are written in an exciting and understandable way, even for non-specialists.
 The printed magazine has a circulation of around 3,000.
 The main articles of the most recent issues can also be found here digitally.
 Enjoy reading!

-From the current issue
+From the issue 35/2024

 In a world where serious information and deliberate disinformation often exist side by side, it is all the more important that scientists share their findings not only with each other, but also with the general public.
 This mundo is therefore dedicated to science communication.
 Dedicated TU members talk about how they communicate their research to the public: from popular science lectures to social media posts and media appearances.
 The possibilities are diverse and the response is often positive.
 However, science communication is not without its challenges: The topics and scientific findings are often complex and require precise language to avoid misunderstandings.
 In addition, researchers are sometimes faced with the task of communicating their findings in a fast-moving media environment in which headlines are more important than in-depth explanations.
 The ten articles in this issue show how TU scientists master this task and the different ways they go about it.